top of page

 Keep the leash loose to avoid adding tension, which can increase your puppy’s excitement or anxiety.
 A loose leash allows for more natural movement and interaction.

-Balance Between Holding Ground and Relaxing the Leash:
+Balance - Between Holding your Ground and Relaxing the Leash

 Maintain a Loose Leash: Ensure the leash is loose but not so relaxed that the puppy becomes overly excited and starts jumping on the other puppy.
 Gauge this balance through your hands and by observing the interactions, adjusting as needed.